Carisbrooke: Local amenities

-Carisbrooke has two pubs – the Waverley and the Eight Bells – a café, an Italian restaurant and a motorcycle dealership.
+Carisbrooke has two pubs – the Waverley and the Eight Bells – an Italian restaurant and a motorcycle dealership.
 There are several shops on the High Street.
 The village has four schools, three of which are located along Wellington Road.
 These are Carisbrooke CE Primary School, Christ the King College (formerly Archbishop King Roman Catholic Middle and Trinity CE Middle Schools) and Carisbrooke College.
 The fourth school is St Thomas of Canterbury Roman Catholic Primary School, which is on Carisbrooke High Street next to the doctors' surgery.
 There are allotments next to the ford in Castle Street.